Ayesha-Narve/project2/README.md

 # new project
-This project is created from local
+This project is created from local.
 This is created to learn working on two branches.